AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 ### Current delete_student command implementation

-* As of the latest release version of TAbs, delete_students allows only one student to be deleted from one tutorial at a time.
+* As of the latest release version of TAbs, `delete_student` allows only one student to be deleted from one tutorial at a time.
 * Our reason for doing so is that deleting a student is a potentially high-impact operation.
 Accidental bulk deletions could cause data loss and disrupt tutorial records.
 Restricting deletions